Tehran (TV series): Season 3 (2024–25)

-Season 3
+Production

+Development

+The series was created by Moshe Zonder for the Israeli public channel Kan 11.
+It was co-written by Zonder and Omri Shenhar, and directed by Daniel Syrkin.
+Production began on 28 October 2019.
+Some of the actors playing Iranians were born in Iran, and speak the language as their mother tongue.
+Niv Sultan, who plays Tamar, studied Persian for four months.
+In addition, she studied Krav Maga, an Israeli self-defence system.
+The series was shot entirely on location in Athens.

+On 10 September 2020, it was announced that co-creator Moshe Zonder had signed a multi-year "first look" deal to create projects for Apple TV+.
+In December 2020, executive producer Julien Leroux said that production had begun on a second season though it had not been officially approved.
+On 26 January 2021, Apple TV+ confirmed that the series had been renewed for the second season.
+On 22 June 2021, it was announced that Glenn Close would be joining the cast.
+Filming for the second season began in August 2021.

 On 8 February 2023, Apple TV+ announced that Tehran had been renewed for a third season, with Hugh Laurie set to join the ensemble cast.
 The show's producers and Kan 11 reached an interim agreement to allow production of the third season to continue during the 2023 SAG-AFTRA strike.
-The third season, produced by both Apple TV+ and KAN 11, wrapped shooting in Greece in the summer of 2023 and was supposed to premiere around April 2024, but the release was delayed due to the Gaza war and the ensuing Iran–Israel conflict.
+The third season, produced by both Apple TV+ and Kan 11, wrapped shooting in Greece in the summer of 2023 and was supposed to premiere around April 2024, but the release was delayed due to the Gaza war and the ensuing Iran–Israel conflict.
 Kan announced in April 2024 that they would attempt to persuade Apple to reconsider and approve an alternative release date.
-In November 2024, after Kan received the green light from co-producers Apple, the season premiere was announced for 9 December 2024 on Kan, but remained unannounced for Apple TV+.
+In November 2024, after Kan received the green light from co-producers Apple, the season premiere was announced for 9 December 2024 on Kan.

-The first episode of the third season aired on 9 December 2024 on Kan 11, with a single subsequent episode airing weekly, with the exception of episode 6 "No Way Out".
-The last two episodes of the season aired back to back on Kan 11 on 27 January 2025, while having still been unannounced for Apple TV+.

-Season 4

-In November 2023, producers were asked to rewrite parts of the fourth season due to real-life events from the war resembling scenes in the series, leading to a delay in the filming and production schedules.
-In a 2025 interview, director Daniel Syrkin reiterated that major parts of Season 4 were rewritten due to similarities with the 12-day war, leading to postponed scouting dates.
+In November 2023, producers were asked to rewrite parts of the fourth season due to real-life events from the Gaza war resembling scenes in the series, leading to a delay in the filming and production schedules.
+In a 2025 interview, director Daniel Syrkin reiterated that major parts of the fourth season were rewritten due to similarities with the Twelve-Day War, leading to postponed scouting dates.
 He also stated that the outcome of the war would affect the season's content.
+In February 2026, producer Dana Eden was found dead in an Athens hotel room during filming of the fourth season.